CJHB2001/learning/README.md

 # Mega City Cab Service Web Application

-This repository contains the Maven-based **MEGA CITY CAB SERVICE Web Application**, which handles user authentication, Booking management, cabs and drive managment, , and more for cab service operations.
+This repository contains the Maven-based **MEGA CITY CAB SERVICE Web Application**, which handles user authentication, booking management, cabs and driver management, and more for cab service operations.

 ## Technologies Used

+- **Java 17**: Programming language used for backend development.
 - **Eclipse IDE**: Integrated development environment for Java development.
 - **Maven**: Project management and dependency management tool.
 - **Tomcat 9**: Servlet container to run the web application.